dmccreary/robot-day/docs/activities/rgb-box.md

 Do you like colors?
 Can you turn the red knob?
 Wow!
 You made it turn red?
 How about the green knob?
 Wow!
 You made it turn green!
 How about the blue knob?
 You are awesome!
+Do you know how to make the color purple?
+Yes, you turn on both the red and blue but keep the green off.
+Cool!
 I bet you might become a robot programmer someday!

 ## Parts List